Sensory Assessment Checklist

 What is the purpose of the Sensory Assessment Checklist?

-The sensory assessment checklist is a preliminary procedure to identify a child's sensory processing preferences, patterns, and sensitivities.
-This helps healthcare practitioners such as occupational therapists, educators, and caregivers identify a child's strengths and challenges, which can be used to devise intervention plans, activities, and strategies to support the child.
+The Sensory Assessment Checklist is a preliminary procedure for identifying sensory processing preferences, patterns, and sensitivities.
+It helps healthcare practitioners, such as occupational therapists, educators, and caregivers, identify a client's strengths and challenges, which can be used to devise intervention plans, activities, and strategies.

 Who may administer the Sensory Assessment Checklist?

-The checklist is most typically administered as a recommendation by health professionals involved in pediatric care, such as pediatricians and physical therapists, for caregivers to complete.
+The checklist is most typically administered as a recommendation by health professionals involved in pediatric care, such as pediatricians and physical therapists.

 What age group does this checklist assess?